Understanding night sweats

 - Lifestyle choices: Spicy curry, a coffee habit, or a nightcap can ramp up sweating

-Spotting these triggers is your ticket to sorting them out.
+Spotting these triggers is your ticket to sorting them out, so let's take a closer look at both medical and lifestyle factors.

 Medical causes of night sweating